yGuy/chatgpt-mattermost-bot/README.md

 ```

 ## Docker Compose
-If you want to runPlugin docker compose (maybe even merge it with your mattermost docker stack), you can use this
+If you want to run docker compose (maybe even merge it with your mattermost docker stack), you can use this
 as a starting point: First adjust the environment variables in `docker-compose.yml`.

 ### Required Environment Variables